 Is the auto shipping industry right for you?
-According to the U.S. Department of Labor's Bureau of Labor Statistics, there were 3.4 employees in the trucking industry in 2006, with 26% of those working specifically in the truck transportation industry.
+According to the U.S. Department of Labor’s Bureau of Labor Statistics, there were 3.9 million employees in the trucking industry in 2014, with 28% of those working specifically in the truck transportation industry.
 New jobs are opening up every day, and that doesn’t seem to be changing!
 Check out the following statistics, also from the Department of Labor’s Bureau of Labor Statistics, to see if this kind of job might be for you.